 - For Number of tasks, enter the number of tasks.

 - In the Load balancing section, for Load balancer type, choose Application Load Balancer.

-- For Listener port, choose the application port that's used by your application (for example, 80:HTTP).
+- For Production listener port, choose the application port that's used by your application (for example, 80:HTTP).

 - For Target group name, choose the target group that you created previously in the Create a target group section.